January 11, 2022

 MUTYH-associated Polyposis (MAP) - Caused by a mutation in the MUTYH gene (previously called the MYH gene) this gene is linked to colorectal cancer, but can also cause a variety of other health conditions.
 Typical cases of MAP result in the development of 10-100 polyps in a specific area, but sometimes more than 1,000 polyps can form.

 How to Discover if You Have an Inherited Gene That Could Lead to Colon Cancer

 If you have anyone in your immediate family who has been diagnosed with colon cancer, you are at risk.
-Tell your doctor if this is the case so you can create a colorectal cancer screening plan that’s right for you.
+It's important to be aware of the risk factors of colorectal cancer and tell your doctor if this is the case so you can create a screening plan that’s right for you.